 Locking eyes with this giant ape will leave you forever connected.

-You could start your journey in Entebbe, head to the high latitude gorilla trekking destination, do a walking safari across Bwindi Impenetrable Forest, a game drive in Queen Elizabeth National Park and end with a walk with the wild chimpanzees in Kibale Forest.
+You could start your journey in Entebbe, head to the high latitude gorilla trekking destination, do a walking safari across Bwindi Impenetrable Forest, a game drive in Queen Elizabeth National Park, and end with a walk with the wild chimpanzees in Kibale Forest.

 Since it’s a tailor-made private expedition in a tropical-weather destination, you can join the adventure to walk with the great apes of Uganda all year round.
 However, most travelers would rather avoid the heavy rains of the wet seasons in March-May and September-November.

 The best time weather for walking with wild chimpanzees and gorillas is during the two dry seasons, June-August and December-February when the routes are dry, you least expect a downpour.
-Nonetheless, tropical weather in the rainforest shouldn’t surprise you when it rains; carry a light rain jacket, waterproof backpack and shoes to avoid any rain surprises.
+Nonetheless, tropical weather in the rainforest shouldn’t surprise you when it rains; carry a light rain jacket, waterproof backpack, and shoes to avoid any rain surprises.

-The March-May and September-November periods are when you should expect heavy rains in Uganda, especially the high altitude rainforests.
+The March-May and September-November periods are when you should expect heavy rains in Uganda, especially the high-altitude rainforests.
 Where possible, some travelers avoid a gorilla & chimpanzee trekking adventure during the wet months.

 Although walking with the great apes of Uganda during the wet season offers some advantages.
 For example, the primates don’t roam far deep in the jungle because it’s warmer in the forest periphery.
 Besides, plants are greener for a vegetarian diet.

 Secondly, for photographers, the air is clear of dust during the rains for perfect photography.
-Thirdly, the tropical weather during the wet season has some wilderness mood that compels you to gaze and appreciate nature for a favorable period.
+Thirdly, the tropical weather during the wet season has some wilderness mood that compels you to gaze at and appreciate nature for a favorable period.
 That can’t happen in the humid heat under the jungle canopy.

 Lastly, the wet season is shoulder/low travel period.
 You can take advantage of the discounts most forest lodges offer during that time.
 You can reduce your trip cost by almost 35% when you travel during the shoulder months; reach out to your tour operator for more details about the low season.